rlaboiss/sand-flask-label/README.md

 ### The SVG template file

-The appearance of the labels is controlled via the file [template.svg](template.svg).
-This SVG file can be edited with any vector graphic editor, like [Inkscape](https://inkscape.org/).
-It must contain, at least, three objects:
+The appearance of the labels is controlled by the [template.svg](template.svg) file.
+This file can be edited with any vector graphics editor, such as [Inkscape](https://inkscape.org/).
+It must contain at least three objects:

 1. one text object with the rendered text “#TEXT1#”,
 2. one text object with the rendered text “#TEXT2#”, and
 3. an image object for inclusion of the PNG image of the QR code.

-The two text objects will be rendered in the final PDF files with the same font, style, and size, as seen in the SVG file.
+The two text objects will appear in the final PDF file with the same font, style, and size, as seen in the SVG file.

-For the image object, the associated SVG element `<image>` must have the following properties:
+The associated SVG element (`<image>`) of the image object must have the following properties:

 ```
 sodipodi:absref="#DIR#/#STEM#.png"